SensibleWood/open-banking-graphql/README.md

 Open Banking API specifications generally tend towards REST for good reasons, but having the GraphQL kind of granularity available for developers seems like a *"good thing"*.
 So I started with the Account Information API, and this is the first drop.

 > Note: I am a freelancer at UK Open Banking and have worked on the project on-and-off for about 2 years.
-However, this is a private effort and not allied to Open Banking Limited.
+This is a private effort and not allied to Open Banking Limited.

 Scope
 ===